 How much do you know about Chicago's famous landmark, the Buckingham Fountain?
-Probably not as much as you think.
+Probably not as much as you think you know.
 Here's a collection of facts about the fountain to help you gear up for the next game of Trivial Pursuit, Chicago Edition:

 - The Buckingham Fountain is one of the world's largest.